top of page

 Let’s start with the lingo: potty training pants

-Yep, they sure are.
-Not all toddler underwear is created equal when you have a newly potty trained toddler.
+Not all toddler underwear is created equal when you have a newly potty-trained toddler learning body awareness and control.

-Connected: Want to know all the blocks of potty training?
-Join my mailing list, and I’ll email you a printable for the Blocks of Potty Training — along with all of my Potty Training Cheatsheets.
+Connected: Want to see all the potty training Blocks explained simply?
+Join my mailing list, and I’ll send you my printable Blocks of Potty Training + my Potty Training Cheatsheets.

 Wait, when do you add in the training underwear?

-You want your child to be cruising with using the potty.
+You want your child to be really solid with using the potty before underwear enters the picture.

-You shouldn't be seeing more than 2 accidents in a week.
-Your child should be going to the potty prompted and unprompted.
+As a general rule, you shouldn't be seeing more than two accidents in a week.
+Your child should be going to the potty when prompted and starting to go on their own.

 And here’s why the training underwear is worth the wait.